ARCA-Arweave/arweave-id-v2/README.md

 1. `name` - a string to generate an identicon for

 #### Returns
 A [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) containing the indenticon image.
-This can be directly set to an `img` tag's `src` property, for example.
-For reference, the enclosed image format is a base64 encoded PNG, of pixel size 64x64.
+This can be directly set to an `img` tag's `src` property.
+For reference, the data URI format is a base64 encoded PNG, of dimensions 64x64 pixels.